flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

   After weeks of digging I finally figured out what each of these variables were.

-  - `val` was a predicted value of viscosity
+  - `val` was a predicted thermodynamic property
   - `cav` stood for 'compound average value'
   - `wtmcls` was the number of 'water molecules' in the compound
   - `hcpv` was the 'heat capacity value' for that compound